Lucia | Edited by Gary

 You must pick a shortlist of FOUR.
 Quality varies, so search the reviews on TripAdvisor, and also compare parks’ service charges.

 Pets are not included in this offer.
-If you want to take a dog, check directly with the parks first, or your pooch could end up home alone.
-This may require you to pay extra.
+If you want to take a dog, it will cost you extra.
+Check directly with the parks first, or your pooch could end up home alone.

-Also note that the parks will not accept bookings from parties where everyone's under 21.
-All-male and all-female parties under 25 are not allowed either.
+Also note that the parks will not accept bookings from parties where everyone's under 21 and it's down to each park's discretion whether to accept all-male and all-female parties under 25.

-As soon as you've all eight tokens, post the form to: UK Holidays in The Sun, PO Box 1811, Colchester, Essex, CO2 8LF.
+As soon as you've all 10 tokens, post the form and tokens to: UK Holidays in The Sun, PO Box 1811, Colchester, CO2 8LF.

-If you book by post you must pay by cheque or postal order and remember to include the basic charge of £15 per person and 60p for a stamp.
-So, the total would be £60.60.
-Service charges will be invoiced later.
+If you book by post you must pay by cheque or postal order and remember to include the basic charge of £9.50 per person and 64p for postage and handling costs.
+So, the total would be £38.64.

-Or book online at The Sun, you'll need to enter eight token codes and pay via credit/debit card.
-There's a £2.25 charge per booking, but the advantage of doing it online is that you're told within minutes whether you've been successful, and you can play around with your booking until you get what you want, whereas by post, you get what you're given and you can't change it.
+The advantage of booking online is that you're told within minutes whether you've been successful, and you can play around with your booking until you get what you want, whereas by post, you get what you're given and you can't change it.

-The closing date for applications is Fri 23 May.
+The closing date for applications for both booking methods is Fri 17 Feb.

-The Sun will send holiday confirmation by Fri 6 Jun.
-If you're unsuccessful, your payment will be returned by that date.
-If you have not heard anything by then, call 0844 543 9743 (calls cost 5p per minute from BT).
+For postal applications, parks will send holiday confirmation directly by post or email by Fri 24 Feb.
+If you're unsuccessful, your payment will be returned by this date.
+If you have not heard anything by then, call 0344 543 9743 (calls cost the same as a landline).
 Make sure you keep a record of your selected parks and dates.

+WARNING!
 There are absolutely no amendments or cancellations whatsoever after you've sent off the form.
-So only book if you're sure about the four dates and parks, and make sure you read the terms and conditions.
+So only book if you're sure about the four dates and parks, and make sure you read the terms and conditions that IPSO enforces.